Frankfurt Summer School

 All classes of Frankfurt Summer School are held in English.
 For a trouble-free participation in our programme we therefore suggest English skills on the level of at least B2 (Common European Framework of Reference for Languages).
-German language skills are not compulsory as we offer German Language Classes from Level A1 to B1.
+German language skills are not compulsory as we offer German language classes from Level A1 upward.

 What are the requirements for the individual tracks?